jupyter-book/jupyter-book/docs/start/init.md

   #   logo: site_logo.png
 ```

-Most of the lines in this YAML file are comments, but there are a few things to take note of:
+Most of the lines in this YAML file are comments, but there are a couple of things to take note of:

-`extends`
-: This array defines the base-configurations that this project inherits from.
-Here, we declare the Jupyter Book 2 configuration.

 (def:project)=
 `project`
 : The `project` key defines the project _frontmatter_, which allows you to speocfy how your project should render and behave.
 We'll look at this section later in this tutorial.

 `site`
-: The `site` key defines the website configuration, used by the `start` command.
+: The `site` key defines the website configuration, used by the `start` command or when building an HTML export.
 Here, we're telling MyST to use the book theme.

 ## Configuring your project